soumyak-panigrahi/first-project/README.md

 So, this should only be used in local repo , as commit history is changed.
 And it makes it linear , in other words your solving all merging conflicts so that it can be easily merged by your colleage.

+## Lesson 8

+In GITHUB , whenever we like contribute to someone else's project.
+Then what GTHUB does is fork it , in other words, it will make copy of the project in your repo.
+So, that you make changes to your own copy .
+Then, call the author of the original project a pull request, which is a request to merge to your project as to update it original repo content.